betsee/betse/README.rst

 BETSE currently *only* provides a low-level command line interface (CLI).

 .. # ------------------( TABLE OF CONTENTS                  )------------------
+.. # Blank line.
+By default, Docutils appears to only separate the subsequent
+.. # table of contents heading from the prior paragraph by less than a single
+.. # blank line, hampering this table's readability and aesthetic comeliness.
+|

-.. # Table of contents, excluding the document heading above.
+.. # Table of contents, excluding the above document heading.
+While the
+.. # official reStructuredText documentation suggests that a language-specific
+.. # heading will automatically prepend this table, this does *NOT* appear to
+.. # be the case.
+Instead, this heading must be explicitly declared.
-.. contents:: Contents
+.. contents:: **Contents**
    :local:

 .. # ------------------( DESCRIPTION                        )------------------